Skip to main content

 Your Shopify handle appears in the product URL and can be edited in the product settings.

-4. Scroll down—you’ll see the Handle field right under the title.
+4. Scroll down to the Handle field, right under the product title.

-5. Shopify usually fills this in automatically from your product name (like turning “My Awesome T-Shirt” into “my-awesome-t-shirt”).
+5. Shopify usually generates the handle from the product name (e.g., "My Awesome T-Shirt" becomes "my-awesome-t-shirt").

-6. Change it if you want, then hit Save.
+6. Change it if you want, then hit Save to lock it in.

 DSpace handles combine your institution’s prefix with an item ID (e.g., 12345/1234).

-Windows shows active handles in Task Manager under the Details tab.
+Windows displays active system handles in Task Manager under the Details tab.

 1. Hit Ctrl + Shift + Esc to open Task Manager.